 A separate determination must be made each taxable year as to whether we are a PFIC (after the close of each such taxable year).
 Because the value of our assets for purposes of the asset test will generally be determined by reference to the market price of the ADSs, our PFIC status will depend in large part on the market price of the ADSs, which may fluctuate significantly.
-Based on our retention of a significant amount of cash and cash equivalents, and depending on the market price of the ADSs, we may be a PFIC for the current taxable year and future taxable years.
+In addition, changes in the composition of our income or assets may cause us to become a PFIC.